 Sponsor Pianos in the Parks

 Here’s to the 100s of Seattle and King County parks and open spaces!
 Regardless of where we live, work and play, our local parks are here for everyone – providing us all with green spaces to relax, exercise and connect with our communities.
-Add in some great free music and arts programming and you get: Pianos in the Parks!
+Add in some great music and arts programming and you get: Pianos in the Parks!

-Pianos in the Parks is a public art and event series that uses the power music to get us out to discover parks, connect with people, and have fun.
+Pianos in the Parks is a public art and event series that uses the power art and music to get us out to discover parks, connect with people, and have fun.
 We are truly a community effort, combining the great talents, visions and efforts of many different partner organizations.

 Laird Norton Wealth Management

 Laird Norton Wealth Management has helped its clients achieve both their financial and life goals for nearly half a century.
 As we have grown to manage nearly $5 billion in assets, we have not forgotten our deep roots in the Pacific Northwest.
 We remain committed to giving back to our community and helping this region thrive for generations to come.